 C A S C A D E

 Is our 1995 International Amtran 3800 school bus that we’re in the process of converting into a tiny home!
 We picked her up from the Bend, OR school district, with just over 330k miles, after having bought her on auction for $4,091.
 Under her hood is a DT466 all mechanical diesel motor with an Allison MT643 automatic transmission.
-Admittedly I just asked Kyle for all that technical car lingo you just read because let’s be honest, I’m in it for the aesthetics not the logistics.
+Admittedly I asked Kyle for all that technical vehicle lingo you just read because let’s be honest, my strength is the aesthetics not the mechanics.

 So what in the world prompted our decision to live in a school bus?
-Simple, we love to travel… but we also love that 10 year old miniature dachshund you see to your left.
+Simple, we love to travel - but we also love that 10 year old miniature dachshund you see to your left.
 That’s Cake.
-Also known as Sugarbear, Shugs, Shoogies, Shugnight Shyamalan, Shugnasty… you get the point, we really like giving our doghter nicknames.
-We reserve her actual birth name, Cupcake, for times when she poops in the house which is basically every morning in winter, but I digress.
+Also known as Sugarbear, Shugs, Shoogies, Shugnight Shyamalan, Shugnasty, Shugs & Spice… you get the point, we really like giving our dog nicknames.
+We reserve her actual name, Cupcake, for times when she poops in the house which is basically every morning in winter, but I digress.
 After spending 3 weeks away from her, traveling through Europe, Kyle and I arrived home determined to make a life for ourselves that fed our deep travel addiction but allowed us to do it with Cake in tow.
-Our plan is to travel through Canada, the States, Mexico AND South America!
+Our plan is to travel through Canada, the States, Mexico AND South America

 t h e c o n v e r s i o n